-HOUSING ELEMENT EVALUATION Program Program Implements Which Policy(ies) Objective Achievements HE Policy 7.1.6: The County will endeavor to in residences, planting trees that help to filte protect homes from ma r particulates and other jor sources of outdoor air pollution and measures. will mitigate for impacts by improving ng indoor air quality HE Policy 7.1.7: The County will encourage the healthy foods are accessible to neighborhoo ring that sources of HE Policy 7.1.8: The County will advance res through Environmental Design (CPTED) prince I commercial building design that suppo rts crime prevention by utilizing Cri me Prevention HE Policy 7.1.9: The County will participate in disease, reduce health disparities, build a sa n the Healthy Sacramen fe and healthy physical to Coalition, whose goal is to reduce tob environment, and improve the social an pacco use, obesity, death and disabi d emotional well-being of Sacramen lity due to chronic to County residents.
-G-1.
+HOUSING ELEMENT EVALUATION Program Implements Which Policy(ies) Objective Achievements Evaluation HE Policy 7.1.8: The County will advance through Environmental Design (CPTED) p d commercial building design that suppo orts crime prevention by utilizing Cri me Prevention HE Policy 7.1.9: The County will participa disease, reduce health disparities, build a G-1.
 Healthy Communities and Crime Reduction Measures HE 7.1.1, HE 7.1.3, HE 7.1.7, HE 7.1.8 Incorporate Healthy Communities and crime reduction measures into the County's Design Review Guidelines.
 The County's Design Review Guidelines that incorporated healthy communities and crime reduction measures were adopted by the County Board of Supervisors on July 22, 2015.
 The County has gained national recognition from the Center for Active Design.
 The objective was achieved and the program will be discontinued.
 G-2.
 Encourage Pedestrian and Bicycle Activity in Residential Areas HE 7.1.1, HE 7.1.2, HE 7.1.3, HE 7.1.4 Provide and encourage walking, bicycling and use of transit in residential communities.
 Diminish auto dependency.
 Improve air quality and minimize environmental impacts.
 The County continues to support walking, bicycling, and transit use in order to minimize auto dependency and improve air quality.
 As of 2019, SacDOT is in the process of updating and consolidating the Bikeway Master Plan and the Pedestrian Master Plan into one Active Transportation Plan.
 The objective was achieved and the program will be discontinued.
-The County has developed a comprehensive trails plan that includes all four of the master plans in the Jackson Highway
+The County has developed a comprehensive trails plan that includes all four of the master plans in the Jackson Highway area.
+The County has also conditioned these four master plan areas to fund a comprehensive transit system with 15 minute headways during peak hours (30 minute headways during other

-HOUSING ELEMENT EVALUATION Program Implements Which Policy(ies) Objective Achievements Evaluation area.
-The County has also conditioned these four master plan areas to fund a comprehensive transit system with 15 minute headways during peak hours (30 minute headways during other operating hours) in the Jackson Highway area.
+HOUSING ELEMENT EVALUATION Program Implements Which Policy(ies) Evaluation operating hours) in the Jackson Highway area.
 G-3.
 Fresh Produce Near Existing Neighborhoods HE 7.1.3, HE 7.1.7 Encourage providers of fresh produce to locate near existing and new neighborhoods.
 The Office of Planning and Environmental Review prepared the Urban Farm Ordinance that allows the growing of fresh produce as a primary use in urban areas.
 The Ordinance also allows produce stands of up to 120 sq. ft. in urban areas with a temporary use permit (use permit to be heard by Zoning Administrator for produce stands larger than 120 sq. ft.).
 The ordinance was approved by the County Board of Supervisors on January 24, 2017.
 The Board of Supervisors adopted the Phase 2 Environmental Justice Element on December 17, 2019.
 As a result, this program was moved to the Environmental Justice Element.
 The Element includes other new policies and implementation measures intended to increase access to healthy foods, especially in Environmental Justice Communities.
 This program has been moved to the Environmental Justice Element.
 G-4.
 Community Gardens Allowed in Multifamily Open Space Area HE 7.1.3, HE 7.1.7 Amend the Zoning Code to include community gardens in multifamily projects.
 The Board of Supervisors adopted the updated Zoning Code on July 22, 2015.
-The updated Zoning Code allows community gardens to The objective was achieved and the
+The updated Zoning Code allows community gardens to be counted toward the open space requirements for multifamily projects.
+The objective was achieved and the program will be discontinued.